toomuchdesign/re-reselect/README.md

   // resultFunc
   (A, B, someArg) => expensiveComputation(A, B, someArg) )(
-  /*
-   * Now it comes re-reselect caching step: "resolverFunction".
-   *
-   * "resolverFunction" takes the same arguments
-   * as the final generated selector and returns a "cacheKey".
-   *
-   * "cacheKey" identify a single reselect selector instance stored in cache (1:1) *
-   * The same reselect selector instance will be used
-   * for computing data for the same "cacheKey" (1:1).
-   *
-   * In this example the second selector's argument is used as "cacheKey".
-   */
-  (state, someArg) => someArg
+  // Instruct re-reselect to use "someArg" as cacheKey (state, someArg) => someArg
 );

-// Now you are ready to call the cached selector like a normal selector:
+// Use the cached selector like a normal selector: const fooResult = cachedSelector(state, 'foo');

-/*
- * Call selector with "foo" and with "bar":
- * 2 reselect selectors are created, called and cached behind the scenes.
- * Selectors return their computed result.
- */
-const fooResult = cachedSelector(state, 'foo');
 const barResult = cachedSelector(state, 'bar');

-/*
- * Call selector with "foo" again:
- * "foo" hits the cache, now: the selector cached under "foo" cacheKey
- * is retrieved, called again and result is returned.
- */
+// 2 reselect selectors were created, called and cached behind the scenes

 const fooResultAgain = cachedSelector(state, 'foo');

-/*
- * Note that fooResult === fooResultAgain.
+// fooResult === fooResultAgain
- * Cache was not invalidated by "cachedSelector(state, 'bar')" call */
+// Cache was not invalidated by calling "cachedSelector(state, 'bar')"
+// "expensiveComputation" totally called twice
 ```

 ## Table of contents